oroinc/documentation/user_guide/email_template.rst

 Email Templates
 ===============

-Records of the Email Template entity ("Email template") represent html or plain text templates used for mailing and filled with text and system variables of a specific entity.
+Records of the Email Template entity ("Email templates") represent html or plain text templates used for mailings and filled with free text, as well as system variables and variables of a specific entity.

 The articles describes the ways to create and manage Email templates.